 “Michael said it was a shrine to a bird who saved a child.”

 The crowd looked at Jay just as he chewed his pastry.
 Jay panicked and swallowed.
 “The cricket was wrapped by Virgil Orange,” he said, not really knowing why.
-The woman who opened the door waved at him.
+The woman who had opened the door waved at him.

 Jay didn’t understand, but he wouldn’t interrupt.
 He prepared his notepad as Virgil Jango Skyy lectured to the congregation.